bunsenbrowser/bunsen/README.md

 Access the app at http://localhost:8000

-If you are working on enabling any of the dependent dat app, share those as well
+If you are working on enabling any of the dependent dat apps, share those as well

 ```
 cd dat-wysiwywiki-app
 dat share
 ```

+The bunsen-datArchive-test (https://github.com/bunsenbrowser/bunsen-datArchive-test) provides tests for Bunsen's DatArchive API which can be helpful in developing dat applications that can be used with Bunsen and Beaker browser.

 #### Releasing APK's